marcelocenerine/paint-shop/README.md

 Before even entering the search space exploration phase, the `Mixer` attempts to reduce the search space by eliminating values (paints) that are fixed (customer selection with single paint).
 This reduction is performed recursively so that other multi-value selections can become singleton during the reduction process.
-Unfeasible combinations derived from singleton selections are also identified at this stage, which prevents pointless execution of subsequent phases.
+Unfeasible combinations derived from singleton selections are also identified at this stage, which prevents pointless execution of the subsequent phase.

 #### Brute Force
 Explores the search space via exhaustive search and guarantees to find the optimal solution (if there is any) as long